Shopping for GLP-1 prescriptions for weight loss? Here’s what responsible prescribing looks like

 The risks of irresponsibly prescribed GLP-1 prescriptions

 So what happens if you get a GLP-1 prescription from a local med spa or any provider that’s not reputable?
-Well, they may not consider your unique biology or medical history or offer the support you need to successfully lose weight on these medications.
+They may not consider your unique biology or medical history, or offer the support you need to successfully lose weight on these medications.
 Writing a GLP-1 prescription without medical indication or supervision could lead to adverse reactions and severe side effects for patients, and the physician runs the risk of losing their medical license.

 What responsible prescribing looks like—and why it matters